 The search feature is one of the most underrated yet overused features on Instagram.
-Users frequently use the search feature to browse for content that relates to their favourite interests, such as celebrities, travel destinations, and foods.
-However, businesses seldom optimize their bios with relevant keywords and hashtags that their perspective audiences may be searching for.
-It’s important to add as many relevant keywords that best reflect your brand, product, and service as possible into your bio so that your page can have increased visibility while others browse within the Instagram app.
+Users frequently use the search feature to browse for content that relates to their favourite interests such as celebrities, travel destinations and food.
+However, businesses seldom optimize their bios with relevant keywords and hashtags that their prospective audiences may be searching for.
+It’s important to add as many relevant keywords that best reflect your brand, product and service into your bio so that your page can have increased visibility while others browse within the Instagram app.
 Running a coffee shop?
-Do some research on some of the most popular keywords or hashtags used on Instagram and incorporate them into your bio.
+Do some research on some of the most popular keywords or hashtags used on Instagram and incorporate them organically into your bio.

-Your bio provides a great opportunity to place an outbound link for a particular product, service, video, song, or any digital asset.
+Your Instagram bio provides a great opportunity to place an outbound link for a particular product, service, video, song or any other digital asset.
 If your bio is optimized, this is essentially the opportunity to plug in a free promotion, such as a seasonal product that you are pushing at this time, or even a special discount.
 Since Instagram posts themselves can’t link to URLs, the bio is also the only place to put your most important URLs.
 For posts that refer to a specific product you are promoting, you can place “Link in Bio” in the text copy, provided that the URL you are promoting in your bio matches up with the product in your post.
-Utilize this space to promote your most important or popular products, discounts or sales, or seasonal promotions.
+Utilize this space to promote your most important or popular products, discounts and sales or seasonal promotions.